 As you consider your PT options, it’s important to ask your in-network provider a few questions:

 - How much of your PT session will your insurance cover if you have NOT met your deductible?

 - How much does the in-network PT provider charge/visit on average?

 - How long are the treatment sessions?
 At KA-PT you get a full 60 min with the PT

 - Question the quality of care the “in-network” clinic provides.
 Are you working with the same therapist each session?
 Is that therapist a Doctor of Physical therapy?
 Do they utilize Physical Therapy Assistants (PTAs) or PT technicians.

-As you start to look more closely at your options, you may be surprised to see that by selecting a cash-based provider like KA-PT you will be saving money and time!
+As you start to look more closely at your options, you may be surprised to see that by selecting a direct-pay provider like KA-PT you will be saving money and time!